You are here: Home > Romania > Holiday Ideas > Romania Self Drive 1 - Transylvania - History and Mystery

 Bran, the village that hides the most famous castle in Romania - "Dracula's Castle".
 A visit of Bran castle offers an experience full of labyrinths, staircases and secret passages.

 After another fantastic home-cooked breakfast continue to Sibiu (the European Capital of Culture in 2007).
-On arrival you will have time to embark on an easy walking tour of central Sibiu which would include the Big Square with the Brukenthal Museum (the first Romanian museum), the Stairs Passage, the Small Square, the Ancient Romanian School, the Iron Bridge (aka "Liars Bridge") and the Huet Square with the Evangelic Church.
+On arrival you will have time to embark on an easy walking tour of central Sibiu which would include the Big Square with the Brukenthal Museum (the premier Romanian museum), the Stairs Passage, the Small Square, the Ancient Romanian School, the Iron Bridge (aka "Liars Bridge") and the Huet Square with the Evangelic Church.

 Recommend lunch in a restaurant in the city centre.